jinghuazhao/software-notes/README.md

 This repository contains notes on various software issues and their ways out.

-The following is a extensible list of applications.
+# An extensible list of applications

 ## Single variant analysis